 If your out-of-state driver’s license is expired, you may have to pass RMV tests to get your new MA driver’s license.
 So be sure your out of state license is active when go to apply for your new Massachusetts driver’s license.

-Why is Car Insurance Expensive for Teen Drivers?
+Why is Car Insurance for New Drivers So Expensive?

 - Driver Inexperience